LafeWessel/BattleMapGenerator/readme.md

 ### Thoughts

-- Should take proximity to nearest city to determine how many towns should be placed
 - Need to determine which input tiles have roads to determine which edges should have exit roads
 - Need to determine whic input tiles have rivers to determine which edges should have exit rivers
 - Should take proximity to nearest river to determine if any streams should be present